kwilteam/kwil-db/UPGRADING.md

 ### Network Migrations

-- Kwil has a network migration process that allows for exporting network data (CometBFT and Postgres) and importing it into a new network.
+- Kwil has a network migration process that allows for exporting Postgres Data (schemas, accounts, and data within schemas) and importing it into a new network.
 This can be used to upgrade a network to a new version (assuming the old version does not use features that are incompatible with the new version) or to create a new network with the same data. - **[Learn more](https://docs.kwil.com/docs/node/network-migrations)**

 ### Coordinated Consensus Rules Changes